portlandcodeschool/ruby-on-rails-2013Q3/week04/code_challenge03/code_challenge_03.md

 ## Postscript

-There was a climactic, tension-filled executive meeting where Emily presented the data.
+On Friday, there was a climactic, tension-filled executive meeting where Emily presented the data via Skype.

 Christophe boldly took responsibility, which was a pleasant surprise to Emily.
-Emily's helpful suggestion that there are many databases that have already solved this performance and scalability problem, and any one of them could easily be implemented in about an hour, was ignored by everyone at the meeting when Christophe stood and said somewhat self-importantly, "I'll handle this."
+Emily's helpful suggestion that there are many databases that have already solved this performance and scalability problem, and any one of them could easily be implemented in about an hour, was ignored by everyone at the meeting when Christophe stood and said somewhat theatrically, "I'll handle this!"

 Management said, "You'd better!" and congratulated themselves on having hired a team that could solve such important if obscure technical issues.

-Christophe implemented a hand-built, hybrid solution where he used the in-memory data structure as a cache for the CSV file data, developing this code by hand in a Mountain Dew and pizza-fueled coding frenzy weekend at the office and great personal cost to his marriage.
+Christophe implemented a hand-built, hybrid solution where he used the in-memory data structure as a cache for the CSV file data, developing this code by hand in a Mountain Dew and pizza-fueled coding frenzy weekend at the office and at great personal cost to his marriage.

+He was still coding Monday morning up to the moment of the final client demo.
+He crossed his fingers as the demo started because he hadn't written any tests and didn't *really* know if the app was going to work or not.

 The client loved the app.
 Frankie got his commission.
-Christophe got a bonus and a promotion due to his, as management wrote on his plaque, "Coolness under fire while going above and beyond to solve an unexpected client crisis".
+Christophe got a bonus and a promotion due to his, as management wrote on his award plaque, "Coolness under fire while going 'above and beyond' to solve an unexpected client crisis".

-Emily got a great job at Rails shop across town where, one after another, she hired the rest of the development team at modest salary increases and significant hiring bonuses.
-They have great fun discussing the intricacies of the SQL vs NoSQL design choice as they quickly crank out projects.
+On Tuesday, Emily got a great job at Rails shop across town where, over the next few months, she hired the rest of the development team, one after another, at modest salary increases and significant hiring bonuses.

+Today, they have great fun discussing the intricacies of the SQL vs NoSQL design choice as they quickly crank out projects.

 <hr />